-Dr Penelope Woolf is Director of Impact at Oxford University Press (OUP).
+Dr Penelope Woolf is Director of Impact and Learning Design at Oxford University Press (OUP).

-I lead a team supporting colleagues across the world to evaluate OUP’s educational products and services.
-I am interested in research and, in particular, finding out about how OUP’s products and services are making a difference in the classroom.
-I was a SEND (Special educational needs and disabilities) governor and Chair of Impact Committee at a local Primary school.
+I lead a team supporting staff across the world to undertake impact research and build learning design into our products and services.
+I am interested in research and, in particular, finding out about how OUP can make a difference in the classroom.
+I was a SEND (Special educational needs and disabilities) governor and Chair of Impact Committee at a local Primary school in Oxfordshire, UK.

 With over 30 years’ experience in academic, educational and professional publishing, most of my career has been spent in editorial roles from commissioning to Editorial Director.
 I have worked for Pearson Education and Discovery Education (Espresso) as well as OUP and have also carried out consultancy for universities, EdTech start-ups and publishers.